Terms & Definitions

-A bolt is the term used for a threaded fastener, with a head, designed to be used in conjunction with a nut.
+A bolt is a term used for a threaded fastener with a head designed to be used in conjunction with a nut.

-The torque necessary to put into reverse rotation a bolt that has not been tightened.
+The torque necessary to put a bolt that has not been tightened into reverse rotation.

 The torque required to effect reverse rotation when a pre-stressed threaded assembly is loosened.

-A modified thread profile patented and trademark of the Bosco Tool Inc. The thread form has a small projection at the pitch diameter that eliminates the clearance from the thread assembly on both flanks.
+A modified thread profile patented and trademark of the Bosco Tool Inc. The thread form has a small pitch diameter projection that eliminates the thread assembly’s clearance on both flanks.
 By doing this it is claimed that resistance to vibration loosening is significantly improved.

-The compressive force which a fastener exerts on the joint.
+The compressive force that a fastener exerts on the joint.

 CLASS OF FIT

 The Class of Fit is a measure of the degree of fit between mating internal and external threads.
 Three main Classes of Fit are defined for metric screw threads: